Ambrosio Flores: Governorship of Rizal

-In December 1900, along with Florentino Torres, T. H. Pardo de Tavera, Cayetano Arellano, Felipe Buencamino, and Benito Legarda among others, Flores co-founded the Federal Party.
+In December 1900, along with Florentino Torres, T. H. Pardo de Tavera, Cayetano Arellano, Felipe Buencamino, and Benito Legarda among others, Flores co-founded the Federalista Party.
 He became the Director of the party, and headed its newspaper La Democracia.
 With the help of the party, Flores was appointed Governor of Rizal Province, then later elected for the same position.

 While governor, which lasted until 1904, he was active in the "pacification" of the Philippines.
 The so-called "Ladrones" (revolutionaries who refused to surrender) were imprisoned during his term.
 This made Flores unpopular with the population as governor.

 Later years and death

 After his governorship, he completed a law degree and passed his entrance exam for the Philippine Bar at the age of 62.
 On July 1, 1911, he was appointed Justice of the Peace in Pasig.
 In May 1908, he organized the Silanganan Lodge No. 305 in Pasig, and became its first master.
 He was re-elected multiple times but his ill-health prevented him from serving for a fifth term.
-On June 24, 1912, Flores died at age of 69.
+On June 24, 1912, Flores died aged 69.